vinum/Raft/README.md

  * Full REST support.
  * Uses MongoDB as the database
  * Uses bouncy fro substack to proxy requests to each drone.

+# USAGE

+Once you have started raft you can now interact with raft through the REST HTTP API.
+The domain for the api is http://api.mangoraft.com replacing mangoraft.com with you domain.